imazen/imageflow/README.md

 Also, keep in mind that computer vision is very different from image creation.
 In computer vision, resampling accuracy matters very little, for example.
 But in image creation, you are serving images to photographers, people with far keener visual perception than the average developer.
 The images produced will be rendered side-by-side with other CSS and images, and the least significant bit of inaccuracy is quite visible.
 You are competing with Lightroom; with offline tools that produce visually perfect results.
 End-user software will be discarded if photographers feel it is corrupting their work.

-# Potential problem areas
+## Potential problem areas

 * EXIF and XMP metadata parsing to access camera orientation - this needs to be resolved (and the image rotated) before we send it to the client.
 Clients are notoriously inconsistent about handling rotation metadata, and they take a significant perf hit as well.
 We also will likely need to preserve Copyright metadata strings, which means at least rudimentary metadata APIs.
 * Dealing with color management on a block or scan-line level.
 I haven't used littlecms yet.
 * Scaling at the jpeg block level may introduce a small amount of error on the right/bottom col/row of pixels if the image size is not a multiple of 8.
 As we only 'halve' down to 3x the target image size before resampling, this would present as a very slight weighting error.
+Using floating-point image dimensions could permit this to be solved.

 ## Operation equivalency and composition